 - I cup cherry tomatoes

 - Heat an oven safe skillet on the stove over medium heat.
 Add a bit of olive oil if your sausage is lean, then add the sausage and brown in the skillet, breaking apart into crumbles with a wooden spoon or spatula.

 - Remove from heat and sprinkle with mozzarella.

 - In a medium bowl, combine eggs, milk, salt, and pepper and whisk well.
 Pour egg mixture over sausage and mozzarella.

-- Remove frittata and sprinkle with remaining basil.
-Serve warm drizzled with balsamic reduction (optional but highly recommended).
+- Remove frittata and serve warm drizzled with balsamic reduction (optional).

-Nutrition is calculated using a lean venison sausage.
-You may double the recipe for a 9x13 inch pan if you have a bigger crowd!
+- You may double the recipe and bake in a greased 9x13 inch pan if you have a bigger crowd.